resources / blog /

 • Everything extended warranties cover, with an added layer for all those “life happens” moments.

-If your smartphone gets stolen from your porch, are you protected?
+What happens if your smartphone gets stolen from your porch?

 Have you ever opened your door expecting your package, only to find a dented box?
 And the worst one, when the tracking says “Delivered,” but there is nothing outside at all?